playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/plane-detection.md

 });
 ```

-Then planes are added/removed in async:
+Then planes are added/removed asynchronously:

 ```javascript
 app.xr.planeDetection.on('add', (xrPlane) => {